harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 # Manual for connection between Google assistant and Adruino
-## with the help off Adafruit.IO and IFTT
+## with the help of Adafruit.IO and IFTT

 ### What do you need?